-Fresh Fruit and Cream Mini-Tarts are shortbread-crusted miniature tarts filled with a light, creamy custard filling and topped with fresh fruit of your choice.
+Fresh Fruit and Cream Mini-Tarts are shortbread-crusted miniature tarts filled with a light, creamy custard filling (made in the microwave), then topped with fresh fruit of your choice.
 They are easy to serve and easy to eat.
 Make your next celebration memorable with this gorgeous dessert.

 We’re back!
 We’ve been out of the country and now we’re in recovery mode.

-While I’m putting together a few of my favorite food shots from the Holy Lands, I thought I would share some easy fruit tarts we served at a wedding shower recently.
+While I’m putting together a few of my favorite food shots from the Holy Lands, I thought I would share some easy fresh fruit mini-tarts we served at a wedding shower recently.

 You might notice this is one more way to dress up cream pie filling–an obsession with me here lately.
 It’s just so easy with a microwave!

-1. Unless you are using silicone molds (I totally love ’em) like those pictured, you must grease and flour your molds generously.
+unless you are using silicone molds (I totally love ’em) like those pictured.
 Baker’s Secret is perfect for the job.

 I have included this picture from my post about Chocolate Ganache Mini-Tarts to illustrate the process of making the tart crusts.